Introduction

 CSC #8: Audit Log Management

-Enabling the access log will yield more detailed logging of user access towards the Axis device, which will simplify audits and access control.
-It is recommended to use this feature in combination with setting up a remote syslog server so that the Axis device can send its logs to a central logging environment, which simplifies storage of log messages and their retention time.
+The access log provides detailed logs of users accessing the Axis device, which makes both audits and access control management easier.
+We recommend that you enable this feature and combine it with a remote syslog server so that the Axis device can send its logs to a central logging environment.
+This simplifies the storage of log messages and their retention time.

 AXIS OS version | Web interface configuration path |